BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Week 3 NFL betting, Rams-Eagles, Cowboys-Bears at MGM

 Use the MGM promo code CBSSPORTS to get bonus bets for Sunday NFL betting

 Week 3 features a 14-game slate on Sunday, and anyone looking to bet on the NFL should use the BetMGM bonus code CBSSPORTS, which gives new users $150 in bonus bets if your first bet of $10 or more wins or up to $1,500 in bonus bets if your first bet loses.
-This offer can be used for any of the top NFL on Sunday at MGM like Rams vs. Eagles, Cowboys vs. Bears, and Broncos vs. Chargers.
+This offer can be used for any of the top NFL on Sunday at MGM like Rams vs. Eagles (-3.5), Cowboys vs. Bears (+1), and Broncos vs. Chargers (-3).
 Click here to sign up for BetMGM Sportsbook:

 Check out the BetMGM bonus code review here to see the full terms and conditions and how to claim the promo.